working in high risk environment

 Permit to Work (PTW) is the foundation that ISSOW builds on.
 It’s the formalised process that ensures hazardous work:

-• And authorised before the task can commence
+• is authorised before the task can commence

 Traditionally, PTW was a paper-based system.
 Paper forms would capture task details and a manual sign-off w0uld allow work to proceed.

-Now, most sites are moving toward electronic PTW (ePTW) systems—and that’s where the lines with ISSOW start to blur.
+Now, most sites are moving toward electronic Permit to Work (ePTW) systems—and that’s where the lines with ISSOW start to blur.

 Modern PTW: Now With Risk and Isolation Features

-Many modern PTW systems have evolved to include:
+Many modern Permit to Work systems have evolved to include:

 In other words, they’re looking a lot like ISSOW.